-Graham Grey grew up in Dublin.
-Some time around the age of 10, he expressed a desire to become a writer, and was promptly rewarded with a Lilliput Junior typewriter for his birthday.
+Graham grew up in Dublin.
+Some time around the age of 9, he expressed a desire to become a writer, and was promptly rewarded with a Lilliput Junior typewriter for his birthday.

-Today, he does manage to get past the second page (which is good because the market for two-page novels is quite small) and lives in Celbridge, County Kildare (that’s in Ireland, you know) with his wife and three children.
+Today, he does manage to get past the second page (which is good, because the market for two-page novels is quite small) and lives in Celbridge, County Kildare (that’s in Ireland, you know) with his wife and three not-quite-children-anymore.